ikr/ikr.su/new_resume_content.md

 ## Oct 2003 — Sep 2005 Project manager at XIAG AG (Novosibirsk)

-Learned quite a bit about hiring programmers, realized I never want to be a manager again.
+Learned quite a bit about hiring programmers.
+Realized I never want to be a manager again.

 ## Apr 2002 — Sep 2003 Programmer at Center of Financial Technologies (Novosibirsk)